• Skip to primary navigation

 If you’re looking for a great main dish protein, look no further than this easy Cranberry Chicken Salad recipe.
 With tender chicken breast, chopped celery, dried cranberries, and a tangy poppy seed dressing, this classic chicken salad is a treat!

 Naturally gluten free, it makes for a tasty Cranberry Chicken Salad Sandwich as well as a great addition to a combination salad plate.
-This recipe is a delicious addition to your Tea Party Food Ideas list alongside Cucumber and Cream Cheese Sandwiches and Orange Scones.
+This recipe is a delicious addition to your Tea Party Food Ideas list alongside Cucumber and Cream Cheese Sandwiches and our best-ever Orange Scones.

 cranberry chicken salad sandwich on plate with cucumber open face sandwich on tea table. this …